OlssonF/Forecast-evaluation-EFI25/tutorial/forecast-evaluation-tutorial.md

 and a null or baseline model, following best practices (Lewis et al.
 2022).
 Comparing with a null model gives use some information about how much extra performance you gain (or not!) above a simple null model.
-From these comparisons with null models we can generate a *forecast skill score*.
+From these comparisons with null models we can generate a forecast skill score.
 There are a few different ways to calculate these but they all basically calculate the difference in score (of whichever metric you choose) between the two.
 We will use the simplest metric using CRPS (model_crps - null_crps).